Frequency response analyzer

 How is a Frequency Response Analyzer applied?

 In electrochemical investigations, a frequency response analyzer can be used to demonstrate the presence of a given substance in a liquid, for example the presence of a certain DNA or protein using a dedicated biosensor.
 It can also be used to investigate the resilience of materials and interfaces, such as the durability of a certain paint layer or specialized coating.
 Read more about this on our PalmSens Corrosion website.

 A major advantage is the predictive value of tests that are made using a frequency response analyzer.
 A FRA test (i.e. a frequency scan) does not take much time at all, while testing for corrosive properties by salt spray tests takes a very long time.

 Frequency Response Analyzer sensors

 Many materials can be analyzed with a frequency response analyzer.
 In corrosion research the corroding materials are connected directly to the frequency response analyzer.
 This is similar in fuel cell or battery research.
 In analytical chemistry, a number of sensors were developed that only change their resistance in contact with specific substances.
 Also modern biosensors are investigated using electrochemical impedance spectroscopy.
 Check out our sensors here.

 Such a frequency response analyzer is of no use without associated software.
 The PalmSens4 includes its own easy-to-use software, which allows you to run experiments smoothly and then use the equivalent circuit fitting to get the all required information out of your data.
 If you prefer you can also use your own or third party spreadsheet software for creating charts.

 Frequency Response Analyzer prices

-Frequency Response Analyzers can be very expensive.
-However, PalmSens has succeeded in developing a Frequency Response Analyzer that is very affordable, especially considering its specifications.
+Frequency response analyzers tend to be very expensive, PalmSens has succeeded in developing a Frequency Response Analyzer that is portable, affordable and with outstanding specifications.